Colorado vs. Middle Tennessee Predictions & Picks - Women's NCAA Tournament First Round

 Colorado Performance Insights

+- Defensively, Colorado has played better at home this year, surrendering 59.2 points per game, compared to 59.3 in road games.

-- The Buffaloes have been putting up 64.6 points per contest in their last 10 times on the court, an average that's a little lower than the 68.8 they've scored over the course of the 2022-23 campaign.
+- In their last 10 games, the Buffaloes have been scoring 64.6 points per contest, an average that's slightly lower than the 68.8 they've scored over the course of the 2022-23 season.

 Middle Tennessee Performance Insights

-- The Lady Raiders' +550 scoring differential (outscoring opponents by 17.1 points per game) is a result of putting up 73.8 points per game (43rd in college basketball) while giving up 56.7 per outing (24th in college basketball).
+- The Lady Raiders put up 73.8 points per game (44th in college basketball) while giving up 56.7 per outing (27th in college basketball).
+They have a +550 scoring differential and outscore opponents by 17.1 points per game.

+- Middle Tennessee scores fewer points in conference play (72.6 per game) than overall (73.8).

 © 2023 Data Skrive.
 All rights reserved.